ElManchacho/flutter-test/README.md

 ### 8 - Install the VSCode Flutter extension

-##### My computer refused to install it for security reasons, so I used Android Studio instead, and the application is running properly
+##### My computer refused to install it for security reasons, so I used Android Studio instead, and the basic application is running properly

 # Ressources